 - 1. The student may be allowed to progress to subsequent courses, assuming the student has passed the prerequisite course(s). - 2.
 The program faculty and student will negotiate and develop a plan to assist the student to return to good academic standing. - 3.
-The student may be required to decelerate to a modified study program with a reduced number of credits.
+The student may be required to decelerate to a modified study program with a reduced number of credits in the remaining semesters.